Culture Club: ‘Karma Chameleon’ Hits US #1 40 Years Ago Today

 David Bowie’s ‘It’s No Game (Part 2)’ would also have us in stitches.
 His rather random four-letter word, sung in Iggyish baritone, enlivened many a dull afternoon.

-But then my uncle (it’s always uncles) passed me the following curio and the world of muso swearing was never quite the same again.
+But then my uncle (it’s always uncles) passed me the following curio (the Up Yaws video currently deleted/age-restricted by YouTube…) and the world of muso swearing was never quite the same again.
 Initially coming on like a first-rate pastiche of early-’80s UK jazz/funk as played by the likes of Shakatak, its gradual insertion of four-letter words and random insults never fails to provoke a titter.

 It’s puerile, silly and childish, and I absolutely defend it as a piece of music.
-Rumours abound as to who’s responsible – the most likely candidates have emerged as sundry members of The Damned… (But if anyone knows for sure, please leave a message at the bottom of this post.)
+Rumours abound as to who’s responsible, some mentioning Adrian Edmondson, some The Damned… (If anyone knows for sure, please leave a message at the bottom of this post.)

-Then there’s the whole subgenre of bands-getting-it-wrong-in-the-studio-and-swearing-alot.
-The Troggs Tapes are of course the industry standard, but a Culture Club outtake from 1983 recently came to light on a career-spanning box set (recently removed from YouTube, sadly…).
+Then there’s the whole subgenre of bands getting it wrong in the studio and swearing-alot.
+The Troggs Tapes is of course the industry standard, but a Culture Club outtake from 1983 recently came to light on a career-spanning box set (also recently removed from YouTube, sadly…).

 It features our four heroes (plus poor pianist Phil Pickett) trying to record ‘Victims’ with the underlying pressures of expensive studio costs, an out-of-tune fretless bass and Boy George/Jon Moss’s corrosive love affair.